-Care Age of Brookfield is one of four available nursing homes in Brookfield, Wisconsin.
-This nursing home received an overall grade of B-, which is a good rating.
-You could definitely do worse than this place.
-One of the better aspects of this nursing home's profile is its strong short-term care rating, which we will address in the next paragraph.
+Care Age of Brookfield is an average-sized nursing home located in Brookfield, Wisconsin.
+Featuring an overall rating of B-, this is likely a solid nursing home.
+Based on our ratings, there are definitely much worse places out there.
+One of the better aspects of this nursing home's report card is its impressive short-term care score, which we will address in the next section.

 Care Age of Brookfield